UniMath/agda-unimath/src/real-numbers/inequality-real-numbers.lagda.md

     iff-leq-real-ℚ = iff-leq-lower-real-ℚ x y
 ```

-### The canonical map from integers to the reals preserves and reflects inequality
+### The canonical inclusion of the integers into the reals preserves and reflects inequality

 ```agda
 module _